Get creative on your gap year

 Cost

-What is included: accommodation, excursions, workshops, activities, tours, instruction, basic food stocks in your house for breakfast and lunch, dinner 5 nights per week cooked by our in-house chef.
-Equipment and supplies for creative projects.
+What is included: accommodation, excursions, instruction, basic food stocks for breakfast and lunch, dinner 5 nights per week cooked by our in-house chef.

 Eligibility